MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-security/deployr-security-authentication.md

 By default, the Basic Authentication security provider is enabled.
 The Basic Authentication provider is enabled by default and there are no additional security configuration properties for this provider.

-If you enable [Active Directory Services](#active-directory-authentication), [LDAP](#ldap-authentication), or [CA Single Sign-On (SiteMinder)](#ca-single-sign-on-siteminder-pre-authentication), Basic Authentication is automatically disabled and you will no longer be able to login with the default users `admin` and `testuser`.
-For [PAM Authentication Services](#pam-authentication) scenarios, basic authentication remains enabled even with PAM enabled.
+If you enable [Active Directory Services](#active-directory-authentication) or [CA Single Sign-On (SiteMinder)](#ca-single-sign-on-siteminder-pre-authentication), Basic Authentication is automatically disabled and you will no longer be able to login with the default users `admin` and `testuser`.
+For [PAM Authentication Services](#pam-authentication) and [LDAP](#ldap-authentication) scenarios, basic authentication remains enabled even with PAM or LDAP enabled.

     /*
      * DeployR Basic Authentication Policy Properties